matchavez/mc/pages/05.notetaking/default.md

 #### No lock-in

 In order to be functional for me, there are several conditions that I look for.
-Having used a lot of notetaking applications and websites, the one thing that you should **always be wary of** before trying a new tool is how well it _exports_ your content.
+Having used a lot of notetaking applications and websites, the one thing that you should **always be wary of before trying a new tool is how well it _exports_ your content**.
 Many note systems are very good, but they lock you into their app.
 Their business model is to keep you in a subscription, and to make it as hard as possible to leave.
 The more months you pay, the better.

 #### Multi-Device